More In This Category

 View Transcript

-If there are grounds for suspicion of malpractice, the attorney must gather all relevant medical records, including those from hospitals, surgical procedures, and office visits.
-Following this, an expert physician should be retained—preferably one with specific training relevant to the case.
-For instance, if the case involves urological surgery, a urological surgeon would be consulted.
-Finding qualified expert witnesses can be a challenge, but there are services available to help locate and hire these professionals.
-This process often necessitates an upfront financial investment that clients may find difficult to manage.
+If there are grounds to suspect malpractice, the attorney must gather all relevant medical records, including those from hospitals, surgical procedures, and office visits.
+Once these records are obtained, an expert physician should be retained—preferably one with specialized training relevant to the case.
+For example, if the case involves urological surgery, a urological surgeon would be consulted.
+Finding qualified expert witnesses can be challenging, but there are services available to help locate and hire these professionals.
+This process often requires an upfront financial investment, which clients may find difficult to manage.

-For the attorney, agreeing to take on a medical malpractice case reflects a strong belief that the physician acted egregiously and a commitment to proving this claim in front of a jury.
+For the attorney, agreeing to take on a medical malpractice case reflects a strong conviction that the physician acted egregiously and a commitment to proving this claim in front of a jury.